kartik501/Lane_Segmentation/README.md

 ## Performance Comparision:
+IOU and Dice Scores were used to compare the accuracy of the models.
+Along with those metrics the training time per epoch and the time it takes to run the model

 |                 | Baseline CNN    |    Deeplab V3   |      U-Net      |
 | --------------- | --------------- | --------------- | --------------- |